Crazy Rich Asians sequel under way with new writer

-LOS ANGELES - Four years after the runaway success of the Crazy Rich Asians movie in 2018, a sequel is under way with a new writer, Amy Wang, after the original writers left after a pay dispute.
+LOS ANGELES • Four years after the runaway success of the Crazy Rich Asians movie in 2018, a sequel is under way with a new writer, Amy Wang, after the original writers left following a pay dispute.

 Like the original film, the sequel will also be based on a book by Singapore-born American writer Kevin Kwan, who wrote the best-selling trilogy Crazy Rich Asians (2013), China Rich Girlfriend (2015) and Rich People Problems (2017).